The Broadway/Cambie Corridor Has Become a Hub for Excellent Chinese Restaurants

 Being a liquor consumer in B.C. is not that different from being a prisoner in Hogan’s Heroes—sure, there are some laughs, but entire trends happen in the outside world that completely pass us by.
+Plus it’s hard to get stuff.
 Take the white negroni, a new riff on an old classic cocktail that the rest of the civilized world has been enjoying for some time now.
 Our bartenders—as plugged in as any on the continent—could only stand with their noses pressed against the glass because of the scarcity of one of the drink’s key ingredients: the Swiss aperitif Suze (storied enough to have been painted by Picasso in 1912).

 The mother of their invention took two forms: firstly, bottles of Suze, demonstrably not purchased in B.C., found their way to some back bars.
 Secondly, some resilient types figured out a way to jury-rig a version with the ingredients that were available here, usually subbing in the also-great Cocchi Americano as a substitute.
 Then, miracle of miracle, Suze arrived on the market, and then it disappeared.
 Current status: coming, maybe.